-Nasa spacecraft’s collision with asteroid expelled over 1,000 tons of dust – study
+Nasa spacecraft collision with asteroid expelled 1,000 tons of dust

-Nasa spacecraft’s collision with asteroid expelled over 1,000 tons of dust, study reveals
+Nasa spacecraft collision with asteroid expelled over 1,000 tons of dust

 Nasa scientists estimate momentum transfer from Dart’s roughly 22,530 km/h collision